danielanthonycollins/in-home/README.md

 **Lighthouse**

-Lighhouse scores were satisfactory, however the orange level of performace was caused by Heroku, Stripe, Bootstrap and a few other sources in which nothing further could be done to improve the scores.
+Lighthouse scores were satisfactory, however the orange level of performance was caused by Heroku, Stripe, Bootstrap and a few other sources in which nothing further could be done to improve the scores.

 Desktop Lighthouse Results